ARM-software/libGPUInfo/README.md

 If the kernel driver interface has changed and the library cannot establish a connection then we can return no useful information.
-In this case the `libgpuinfo::instance::create()` function will fail and will return a `nullptr`.
+In this case the `libarmgpuinfo::instance::create()` function will fail and will return a `nullptr`.

 # Building

 The library is provided as a single C++ source file and a single C++ header file.
-It is expected that developers will copy the libgpuinfo files directly into their existing application build system, so no off-the-shelf build system is provided for the library integration.
+It is expected that developers will copy the files directly into their existing application build system, so no off-the-shelf build system is provided for the library integration.

 # Sample application